Zuehlke/scenarioo-js-ctd-session/slides/20-scenarioo/00-scenarioo.md

 ## Scenarioo

+* Continuous Documentation
 * Tests as Living Documentation
-* Tests visible for everybody invollved!
+* Visible for everybody involved!
 * Reviewing Tests
 * Analysing Tests
-* Gather information from tests
+* Gather Information from Tests
 * How this works